Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Reinforcement Learning

 \section{Reinforcement Learning}

-As discussed above, the optimal control approach can be highly sensitive to small perturbations, which limits its robustness in complex flow environments.
-To overcome this limitation, in this section we employ reinforcement learning (RL) to develop stable navigation strategies.
-Specifically, we consider two classes of RL algorithms: an action-value method based on Q-learning and a policy-gradient method implemented through a one-step actor-critic framework.
-We briefly outline the principles of these methods and then apply them to various background flow scenarios, comparing their performance with the optimal control solutions.
-For a comprehensive introduction to the RL methods employed here, we refer the reader to the classic textbook~\cite{sutton1998reinforcement}.
+In this section, we use reinforcement learning (RL) to develop stable navigation strategies.
+We focus on two RL approaches: Q-learning and a one-step actor-critic algorithm.
+After a brief introduction, we apply these methods to the presented examples and compare their performance with optimal-control solutions.
+For a comprehensive overview of the RL algorithms used here, we refer the reader to Ref.~\cite{sutton1998reinforcement}.